awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-available-instance-types.md

 # Available Instance Types<a name="notebooks-available-instance-types"></a>

 The following Amazon Elastic Compute Cloud \(Amazon EC2\) instance types are available\.
-For more information, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 User Guide for Linux Instances\. *Fast launch* instances types are optimized to start in under two minutes\.
+For information on the available instance types and their respective CPU and RAM resources, see [ Amazon Elastic Compute Cloud Instance types](http://aws.amazon.com/ec2/instance-types/)\. *Fast launch* instances types are optimized to start in under two minutes\.

 **General purpose**
 + ml\.t3\.medium